German National Library of Economics: Networks and cooperations

-Research at the ZBW
+Research

 The ZBW carries out application-oriented research in computer and information science.
 Three professors work with an international and interdisciplinary team of researchers on the subject of Open Science / Science 2.0.

 Open Science / Science 2.0 describes the changes that the World Wide Web and its numerous Web 2.0 applications engender in the research and publication processes of the science system, which are the subject of research at the ZBW.
 In 2013, the ZBW initiated the Leibniz Research Alliance Science 2.0.
 This Europe-wide cooperation of infrastructure providers and research institutes wants to establish the topic of Open Science in the scholarly community.

 The goal is to provide open access to, and use of, scientific findings and processes.
 An annual international conference (Open Science Conference) offers opportunities for researchers, librarians, and experts in science policy to share applications, experiences and strategies around the complex of Open Science.